canro91/canro91.github.io/_posts/2025-08-13-OneCodingLesson.md

 Product thinking will open doors to climb the corporate ladder faster.

-## There's more than symbols on text files.
+## There's more to coding than typing symbols on text files.

 After 10+ years, I've learned that [the more senior you become]({% post_url 2025-06-14-Senior %}), the less it's about syntax and the more it's about how you collaborate, [communicate]({% post_url 2025-07-14-CommAtWork %}), and solve business problems.